ehlesp/smallab-k8s-pve-guide/G028 - K3s cluster setup 11 ~ Deploying the metrics-server service.md

     $ mkdir -p $HOME/k8sprjs/metrics-server/patches
     ~~~

-    In the command above you can see that, inside the `metrics-server` folder, I have created a `patches` one.
+    In the command above you can see that, inside the `metrics-server` folder, there is also a `patches` one.
 The idea is to patch the default configuration of the service by adding a couple of parameters.

 ### Patch for the metrics-server deployment